Frequently Asked Questions

 What are stablecoins and why do they matter for payments?

 Stablecoins are crypto-assets pegged to a stable asset (usually the dollar).
 USDT (Tether, ~$186B), USDC (Circle, ~$79B), and USDS (Sky, ~$8.6B) dominate the $319B market.
-They matter because: (a) they already move >$6T/year per Fireblocks, (b) remittance corridors use them as an alternative rail to SWIFT, (c) regulators (GENIUS Act US, MiCA EU, Korea FSC) are defining what's legal in 2026.
+They matter because: (a) they already move >$6T/year per Fireblocks, (b) remittance corridors use them as an alternative rail to correspondent banking, (c) regulators (GENIUS Act US, MiCA EU, Korea FSC) are defining what's legal in 2026.

 What is a CBDC and which ones are relevant?